Monitoring resource usage

 Available metrics:

-NCU overview - Track standard Nuvolos application runs
+CU overview - Track standard Nuvolos application runs

 Storage utilization - Monitor filesystem and resting usage